photography & publication design

 My project focuses on the Southern Blue Fin Tuna which is a critically endangered species due to over-fishing.
 The box has some basic information on why they are endangered and how this has happened and why we should care about.
 Then once the box is opened it becomes interactive with the user.
 There are three elements to it, the first two are to peak the users interest about the species.
 This refers to the SBT’s size and weight, the size section has two measuring tapes, one marked for humans with the average Australian female and males height as well as a measuring tape for the average tuna height, and what they can grow up to.
 The idea is for the user to take the tape out and compare themselves to this.
 The second section is the weight.
 There are interactive cards, which are velcro, that illustrate how many tuna tins it takes to weight one SBT.
 The last aspect is more serious, again on velcro cards to play with, talking about how to buy sustainable tuna (what to look out for on packets etc).

 This project is a quick, small and efficient project that talks about a very large issue in a very small nutshell.
-Keep your eyes peeled for part 2 of the project.
+Check out the expanded part two project here.

 Anchor’d is limited edition beer brewed especially for the company Climbing Anchors for their end of year party.
 This company imports and sells climbing gear throughout Australia and has a strong connection with their customers.
 To celebrate the end of a great year, Climbing Anchors decided to throw a “start of the season” party to thank their staff and customers.
 This beer was created especially for the occasion and had to fit the companies personality.
 The colours, design and humorous approach were all reflective of this.
 Below is the blurb on the back of the can to give you a feel for what was intended (clients text).